raycast/extensions/extensions/keepassxc/README.md

 # KeepassXC Extension for Raycast

-This is a raycast extension to access keepass database.
+This is a Raycast extension to access keepass database.

 ## Requirements